ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/notes-feature.md

 - Create a data service that performs HTTP requests
 - Add the notes to the store

-These are a few things we have done multiple times now, so I will just give you the code to move things along.
-If you are still unsure on these items, though, please review the code that is provided here.
+**Important:** These are a few things we have done multiple times now, so I will just give you the code to move things along.
+That means that the first part of this lab is very "copy-paste" centric.
+If you are unsure on any of the items, though, please take the time to review the code that is being pasted in.

+Once we have a good skeleton in place, we will get back to doing new things that are far less "copy-paste."

 ### Create Some Entities